qnmateen/Splicing-RNA-seq/README.md

 ### Now the further analysis will be performed on R

-So first use R in cluster using -X mode on mac and install ### XQuartz
+So first use R in cluster using -X mode on mac and install XQuartz

+module load codes/R-4.1.1

+### Codes for R

+       if (!require("BiocManager", quietly = TRUE))
+       install.packages("BiocManager")

+       BiocManager::install("DEXSeq")

+       library("DEXSeq")